dldk-gael/lm-heuristic/README.md

 - **tree** : define
     - an abstract class **Node** from which all tree structure must inheritate
     - **CFGrammarNode** which is constructed from a NLTK CFG
+    - **PrologGrammarNode** which, by using [Pyswip](https://pypi.org/project/pyswip/) query Swi-Prolog to compute the node and leaf of a tree grammar
     - **CounterNode** which is a wrapper use to keep statistics on other nodes a
     - **TreeStats** which can be used to accumulate statistics on a given tree.